Empower Yourself and Your Business with Food Safety

 - once the food has been loaded into the transport vehicle, deliver it as soon as possible

-- keep ready-to-eat food items that are being transported separate from raw food that also needs to be transported
+- keep ready-to-eat food items that are being transported separately from raw food that also needs to be transported

-- ensure that all food items are properly covered before being transported
+- ensure that all food items are correctly covered before being transported

 Receiving food deliveries